danielmiessler/fabric/context/alma.md

 ## Infrastructure Notes (a basic description of our tech stack and various context around it)

-- We currenty have no WAF protecting our main web app but we're considering adding one
+- We currently have no WAF protecting our main web app but we're considering adding one
 - We have had some issues with S3 buckets becoming public, or being set up as public, which has lead to some close calls with customer data almost being exposed.
 - alma.amazon-domain.com is our primary S3 bucket that contains everything, but it's not public readable or listable
 - We have a root account for our AWS account that doesn't yet have 2FA on it, but we're working on fixing that within a few weeks (but it's been open for a few months)